uvarc/rc-learning/content/notes/gpu/index.md

 - PyTorch
 - RAPIDS

+## Requesting a GPU

+### Open OnDemand

+Select the `gpu` partition.
+If you need a specific GPU type, select from the dropdown menu. `Default` will assign you the first available GPU.

-## Slurm job
+### Slurm script

-To request a GPU in a Slurm job, your Slurm script must contain these lines:
+Your Slurm script must contain these lines:

 ```bash
 #SBATCH -p gpu